lucasbasquerotto/ctl/README.md

 The following instructions assume that they are being run from the parent folder of this repository, the `<root>` folder (the folder that will contain the data for all projects).

+## Root Repository

+The `root` folder is the base directory in which the projects managed by the controller are defined.
+It's the parent of the controller repository (`ctl`) and contains:

+- The `secrets` directory: has the vault files to decrypt the ssh files to clone the [projects environment repositories](#)).

+- The `projects` directory: has the project files, secrets and repositories.

+- The `users` directory: has the users home directories (when [`use_subuser`](#main-environment-options) is `true`).

+- The `data` directory: used mainly in local development environments to contain project deployment data (like logs, databases and uploaded files).

 ## Setup

 The machine that will deploy the projects should have the following tools: